 Here is the real-life story about the fourth child in a family torn apart by China’s Cultural Revolution.
-After the death of both of her parents, Ting-xing and her siblings endured brutal Red Guard attacks on their schools and even in their home.
-At the age of sixteen, Ting-xing is sent to a prison farm far from the world she knows, where she survived for six years.
-Eventually, people left the countryside, and Ting-xing passed the entrance exam for Beijing University, the only person in the prison camp to do so.
+After the death of both of her parents, Ting-xing and her siblings endure brutal Red Guard attacks on their schools and even in their home.
+At the age of sixteen, Ting-xing is sent to a prison farm far from the world she knows, where she survives for six years.
+Eventually, people leave the countryside, and Ting-xing passes the entrance exam for Beijing University, the only person in the prison camp to do so.

 When an accident leaves teenage cousins Meline and Jocelyn parentless, they come to live with their unknown and eccentric Uncle Marten on his private island.
 They soon discover that the island has a history as tragic as their own: it was once an air force training camp, led by a mad commander whose crazed plan to train pilots to fly airplanes without instruments sent eleven pilots to their deaths.
 Jocelyn, Meline, and Uncle Marten are soon joined on this island of wrecked planes and wrecked men by an elderly Austrian housekeeper, a very mysterious butler, a cat, and a dog.
 But to Jocelyn and Meline, being in a strange new place around strange new people only underscores the fact that the world they once knew has ended.
 Told in the alternating voices of four characters dealing with grief in different ways, Polly Horvath’s new novel is a rich and complicated story about loss and the possibility— and impossibility—of beginning again.